 This section will look at the most important key metrics you should track as a gym owner.
 There are several to cover, so we've broken them down into five key categories to make things a little easier.

 Perfect Gym provides an all-in-one CRM where you can easily track important key metrics for your business.
-The highly customizable dashboard displays all of your key metrics in one place and is updated in real-time.

 Now, let's take a look at the most important key metrics for your business to track!

 Operational metrics refer to all things concerning the running of your business.
 By tracking these metrics, you will help keep operations streamlined and profitable.

 Lifetime Value of a Customer (LTV)

 LTV measures the total revenue that your business can expect to generate from a single customer.
 This metric can be challenging to get to an exact number; however, it is good to have an approximate idea.
 Keeping track of customer lifetime value will help you determine how much you can spend on marketing activities and forecasting revenue for the year ahead.

 Return on investment (ROI)

 ROI helps you determine the amount of money you spend in relation to how much money you earn.
 The return on investment metric can be in many different areas of your business.
 For instance, you can calculate the ROI on a marketing campaign based on the marketing budget vs the amount of new business that particular campaign generated.

 Customer Acquisition Cost (CAC)